umara4/group40/README.md

 DCM

 If on Mac, download PyCharm
+  Install required libraries but do not install serial, only pyserial

 Also add the following libraries
 - tkinter